renedarioherrera/renedarioherrera.github.io/portfolio.md

 ![Histogram: Dog Poops Each Hour](images/dog-poop-tracking.png)

-After we adopted our dog in December we started tracking the time of day he would go out for a poop.
-After several weeks and months we were able to plot it and see which time of day he was most likely to poop (6AM, 8AM, 4PM, and 10PM).
+After we adopted our dog in December of 2018 we started tracking the time of day he would go out for a poop.
+After several months we were able to plot it and see which time of day he was most likely to poop (6AM, 8AM, 4PM, and 10PM).
 We then used that to help us schedule his time outside and minimize indoor accidents.